bradgwest/paap/write/paper.md

 field of size $k$, where ($k \times k$) is the number of adjacent inputs that will connect to the $j^{th}$ neuron in layer $i$.

-**TODO** - figure of the 4x4 input mapping with a 2x2 receptive field to a 3x3 input
+**TODO** - Figure of the 4x4 input mapping with a 2x2 receptive field to a 3x3 input

 For each neuron in the hidden layer, this local receptive field is moved adjacently by a stride length of $l$ pixels.
 For example, a stride length of 2 will correspond to a total